robotframework/robotframework-RFCP-syllabus/basics.md

 ### Creating variables

-Variables can be set from the variable section in suite files, during execution, by using `Builtin` variables or a command line.
+Variables can be set in the variable section in suite files, during execution, by using `Builtin` variables or command line.
 For command line, see [[Setting variables](#setting-variables)].

 #### Variables section

 _Variable sections_ in suite files and resource files are the most common source for variable creation/declaration.
 [[User Guide: Creating variables][UG Creating variables]]

 #### Keyword return values